GrafiteInc/Docs/docs/utilities/forms.md

 ### Relationships

-FormMaker also has Fields called `HasOne` and `HasMany`.
+Forms also has Fields called `HasOne` and `HasMany`.
 These enable you to select one or multiple from a relationship binding in your model.

 For example you may have a `User` who has a `role` which is `belongsToMany`.